 - Rural, urban, or suburban setting

-Physical environment has a huge impact on why customers purchase the way they do.
+The physical environment has a significant impact on why customers purchase the way they do.
 It’s also important to analyze how they interact and respond to your brand.

 Audiences can be grouped by: